 Serotoninergic (SSRI) antidepressants, antiseizure medications, naltrexone, and medications that decrease male hormones have been found to decrease the compulsive urges and/or impulses associated with sexual addictions for some sufferers.

 This is NOT the intended use of these drugs and the effect has not been thoroughly researched.
-However, many mental health practitioners believe it works.
+However, many mental wellness coaches and health practitioners believe it works..
 I am not going to attempt to hide my aversion to this option.

 In mental health disorders that result from atypical brain chemistry, like schizophrenia, I have no issue with medications.
 Also, in acute times of crisis, medication can literally save lives.
 Beyond that, however, I see it as a band-aid over a large gaping wound.

 This encompasses all the daily actions a person takes to ensure their body remains or becomes as physically healthy as possible.
 A healthy body promotes a healthy mind and the adoption of healthy habits can teach someone to regard themselves as valuable, which further diminishes damaging behaviors.

 4. GROUP THERAPY, FAMILY THERAPY & COUPLES THERAPY